yetanotherco/yet-another-bridge/README.md

 ### Note on Starknet Smart Contract

-_Note: this is a temporary solution, there is WIP on better solutions_
+_Note: this is a temporary solution, there is WIP on a better solution_

 If you want to use the Herodotus version of the smart contract, rename the `escrow_herodotus.cairo` into `escrow.cairo`.
 Then you must also set the following .env variable before using any deployment script:
 ```env